Praneet002/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

-# EXPERIMENT-NO--04-Distance measurement using Ultrasonic sensor
+# EXPERIMENT-NO--05-Distance measurement using Ultrasonic sensor

 ## AIM:
-To measure the distace of the given obstacle using ultrasonic sensor(HC - SR04).
+To interface an ultrasonic pair and measure the distance in centimeters , calculate the error

-### COMPONENTS REQUIRED:
+## COMPONENTS REQUIRED:
 1.	ultrasonic sensor module HC-SR04
 2. 1 KΩ resistor
 3. Arduino Uno